bird70/ask-the-data/_posts/2025-08-09-Fine-tuning-OpenAI-GPT-OSS20B-Cybersecurity-PEFT-LoRA.md

 Fine-tuning OpenAI's GPT-OSS20B with PEFT/LoRA provides a powerful approach to creating specialized cybersecurity models that can run locally.
 This approach offers the benefits of domain specialization while maintaining data privacy and reducing operational costs.

 The combination of the robust base model, efficient fine-tuning techniques, and high-quality cybersecurity datasets creates a powerful tool for organizations looking to enhance their security capabilities with AI.

+The code provided in this post serves as a starting point for your own fine-tuning experiments.
+[See my repo at https://github.com/bird70/finetune-gpt-oss-cybersecurity] Feel free to adapt and extend it based on your specific needs and datasets.

 ## References